 Create a search index with default configurations

-The following example shows how to create a search index.
-The index contains three columns: Col_Keyword (KEYWORD type), Col_Long (LONG type), and Col_Vector (VECTOR type).
-The data is presorted by the primary key of the data table and never expires.
+The following example creates a search index that contains three columns: Col_Keyword (KEYWORD type), Col_Long (LONG type), and Col_Vector (VECTOR type).
+Data is presorted by the primary key of the data table and never expires.

 private static void createSearchIndex(SyncClient client) {